Farming in Protected Landscapes Programme

 Your project must also help to deliver at least one of the policies of the Lincolnshire Wolds AONB Management Plan 2018-2023.

-In the Lincolnshire Wolds AONB, the Lincolnshire Wolds Countryside Service will have at least £300,000 to award for project applications up to March 2024 and at least a further £461,000 in the following year to March 2025.
+In the Lincolnshire Wolds NL, the Lincolnshire Wolds Countryside Service will have at least £300,000 to award for project applications up to March 2027.
+After that the project budget for the following two years are yet to be confirmed.

 Eligibility